d11wtq/skittle/README.md

 If the `is_met` function returns a zero exit status, nothing happens.
 If, however it returns non-zero, it runs the `meet` function which should cause subsequent calls to `is_met` to return zero.
-Following this patterns makes Skittle dependencies idempotent.
+Following this pattern makes Skittle dependencies idempotent.
 Go ahead and run it again.
 It still returns ok.